LuxeLaps/luxelaps.github.io/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 #### Made a skeleton structure
+##### This website can be used by anyone to think of what things he/she can put in their portfolio website to make it neat and attractive